freepn/ztcli-async/README.rst

 ::

-  $ sudo apt-get install software-properties-common ubuntu-keyring ubuntu-archive-keyring
+  $ sudo apt-get install software-properties-common
   $ sudo add-apt-repository -y -s ppa:nerdboy/embedded

-.. note:: Since the only package series currently published is for xenial
+.. note:: Since the package series currently published are for xenial/bionic
           the second command above will need to be manually corrected afterwards if installing on Debian.